2026 is the Year of Self-hosting

 Vaultwarden as the anchor

-It is a Bitwarden-compatible server written in Rust.
+Vaultwarden is a Bitwarden-compatible password manager written in Rust.
 Lightweight, reliable, and you can use the existing Bitwarden clients (like native apps and browser extensions).
 You can even set it as the default password manager on iOS, at the OS level!

 Once that was running, I exported my passwords from iCloud/Keychain, imported them easily into Vaultwarden, and haven't looked back since.